-When you are done analyzing the Empirical Odds Plot, minimize the Empirical Odds Plot window.
+When you finish analyzing the Empirical Odds Plot, minimize the Empirical Odds Plot window.

-From the main menu, select View $\Rightarrow$ Strength Statistics $\Rightarrow$ Kolmogorov-Smirnov Plot.
+From the main menu, select View \Rightarrow Strength Statistics \Rightarrow Kolmogorov-Smirnov Plot.
 The Kolmogorov-Smirnov Plot shows the Kolmogorov-Smirnov statistics plotted against scorecard cutoff values.
 Recall that the Kolmogorov-Smirnov statistic is the maximum distance between the empirical distribution functions for the good applicants and the bad applicants.
 The difference is plotted, for all cutoffs, in the Kolmogorov-Smirnov Plot.